Simple GNNs with Low Rank Non-parametric Aggregators: Conclusions

-On the empirical side, we explored pertinent hyperparameters to the spectral kernel model and showed how the dependence on these parameters may vary across different network datasets.
-On the low-rank side, we showed how spectral truncation can homogenize response outcomes for different kernel choices.
-Additionally, it was shown that performance declines gradually with increases in the truncation factor, pointing to practical speed-ups for non-parametric kernel implementations.
+Empirically, we explored and ablated pertinent hyperparameters to the spectral kernel model and have shown the various dependences between parameters across different datasets.
+On the aspect of low-rank kernel models, we have shown how spectral truncation can homogenize response outcomes for different kernel choices.
+Additionally for low-rank models, we have shown how performance decline is gradual with increases in spectral truncation, pointing to practical speed-ups for non-parametric kernel implementations.

-Lastly, we looked at how evaluation conventions on SSNC tasks have changed since the introduction of popular network datasets.
-We highlighted the recently defined balanced split and showed how its use can lead to increases in performance outside of what may be expected by uncertainty.
-By bringing attention to these changes, we hope to even the field on benchmark comparisons for later SSNC works, allowing future researchers to accurately compare their methods to previous SOTA results.
+On the aspect of testing conventions, we looked at how evaluation has changed for SSNC tasks since the first introduction of popular citation datasets~\citep{Sen08}.
+We have shown how the class-balanced split can produce improvements in performance outside of what is expected by uncertainty.

+In summary, non-parametric kernel aggregators provide a simple yet effective means of recovering unobserved labels in SSNC tasks.
+As our implementations are free from post-model augmentations, we expect future theoretical insights obtained for low rank kernel aggregators to be closely reproduced in experimental settings such as those seen in Section~\ref{sec:experi}.
+Future work may further develop these insights, adding to the list of favorable properties for non-parametric kernel aggregators.